 #5 List your specific job requirements

-For instance, instead of a bland “experience with AI,” crank it up to “experience with scientific computing libraries such as numpy, pandas, or scikit-learn for autonomous car AI data infrastructure work.”
+For instance, instead of a bland “experience with AI,” crank it up to “experience with scientific computing libraries like numpy, pandas, or scikit-learn for autonomous car AI data infrastructure work.”
 Sure, it sounds a bit daunting, but it helps sift through unqualified applicants.

 - Phone interview